DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Independent Claims 1, 27 and 33 recite limitations for identifying a user graph, identifying clusters of topic nodes where the topic nodes are associated with application activities, identifying activities by performing a walk of the user graph, computing scores for the productivity areas based on types of activities, a number of times the activities were performed and weights assigned to each activity, and assigning rankings.
+Independent Claims 1 and 27 recite limitations for identifying a user graph, identifying clusters of topic nodes where the topic nodes are associated with application activities, performing a walk of the user graph comprising selecting a topic node, traversing edges connecting the seed node to a second level node, accessing metadata, disregarding the entity node when not within a period of time, determining a type of document, determining a manner of access and determining an activity performed, computing scores for the productivity areas based on types of activities, a number of times the activities were performed and weights assigned to each activity, and assigning rankings.
 These limitations, as drafted, illustrate a process that, under its broadest reasonable interpretation, covers performance of the limitations in the mind.
-But for the “computer-implemented” language, the claims encompass a user simply making identifications, following connections, computing a score and determining a ranking as a series of observations and evaluations that could be performed the same way mentally or manually with pen and paper .
+But for the “computer-implemented” language, the claims encompass a user simply making identifications, following connections, making decisions/selections/disregarding/determining and observations/traversing/accessing, computing a score and determining a ranking as a series of observations and evaluations that could be performed the same way mentally or manually with pen and paper .
 The mere nominal recitation of a generic computer implemented environment does not take the claim limitations out of the mental processes grouping.
 Thus, the claims recite a mental process, which is an abstract idea.

 This judicial exception is not integrated into a practical application.
 The claims recite additional elements including causing graphical data to be display, a processor and memory, as well as the language reciting that the other steps are “computer-implemented”.
-The causing graphical data to be presented on a display is recited at a high level of generality and amounts to mere data transmission, which is a form of insignificant extra solution activity.
+The causing graphical data to be presented on a display where the GUI comprises regions is recited at a high level of generality and amounts to mere data transmission, which is a form of insignificant extra solution activity.
+The claims do not specify how the accessing is performed, so even if it was performed by a computer or explicitly recited additional element it would be considered insignificant extra solution activity since it would be mere data gathering.
 The processor and memory that can execute instructions to implement the other steps in the computer environment are also recited at a high level of generality and merely automate those steps.
 Each of the additional components is no more than mere instructions to apply the exception using a generic computer component in a generic computer environment.
 The combination of these additional elements is no more than mere instructions to apply the exception in a generic computer environment with generic computer components.
 Accordingly, even in combination, these additional elements do not integrate the abstract idea into a practical application.
 The claims are directed to an abstract idea.

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed with respect to step 2A Prong 2, the additional elements in the claims amount to no more than mere instructions to apply the exception using a generic computer component or linking the steps to a generic computer environment.
 The same analysis applies here in 2B and does not provide an inventive concept.